AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-pf-initial_condition_aspects-04:

-4. An Initial_Condition aspect is a sort of postcondition for the elaboration of both the specification and body of a package.
-If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
+4. An Initial_Condition aspect is an assertion and behaves as a postcondition for the elaboration of both the specification and body of a package.
+If present on a package, then its assertion expression defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
 [The expression of the Initial_Condition cannot denote a state abstraction.
 This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]

 .. _etu-initial_condition_aspects-ss: